losizm/scamper/README.md

 Although this gets the job done, there are implicit classes defined in `scamper.http.headers` for specialized header access.

-For example, `ContentType` adds the following methods:
+For example, `ContentType` adds the following methods to `HttpMessage`:

 ```scala
 /** Tests for Content-Type header. */